Acid–Base Basics

 Estimating Arterial Values from a VBG

-- HCO₃⁻: typically similar between VBG and ABG
+- HCO₃⁻: usually similar between venous and arterial samples

 When You Must Get an ABG

-- Shock, severe hypoxemia, or rapidly changing clinical status
+- In shock, severe instability, or rapidly changing respiratory failure

-- When VBG and the clinical picture don’t match
+- When the VBG and the clinical picture do not match

 FAQ